nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## 3. <a id="features">Features</a>

 Parameters listed in [ ] denote optional entries.
 In some cases, at least one of the [ ] parameters must be listed.
+When listing the optional entries, the brackets, '[ ]', should be omitted.
 More information can be found under the respective commands.
 Texts listed in the following style refer to responses by the console running NotUS.

+The following example shows how responses from the console will be displayed in this User Guide.

 ```css
 Example message as seen on the console